Section 1 Class C Champions

 Next up for both teams are the regionals, scheduled for Tuesday, March 10, at Mount Saint Mary’s College in Newburgh.

-Photo by P. FarrellThe Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Photo by P. FarrellThe Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.